-Mandatory Final Exam: There is a mandatory two-part final exam at the end of the semester: a grammar exam and an essay.
-You will have three hours to complete both parts of the exam.
-We will use Respondus/Lockdown browser to monitor the exam
+Final Exam: You will complete a two-part final at the semester's end (a grammar exam and an essay exam).
+We will use Respondus/Lockdown browser to monitor the exam.
+A Chromebook is not compatible with Respondus/Lockdown browser, and you will need access to a webcam.